Skip to main content

 ROI Analysis

-Carnegie Mellon University's high tuition of $63,829 is offset by strong early career earnings.
-One year after graduation, alumni earn a median of $88,268, exceeding the tuition cost.
-Within five years, earnings increase to $105,360, and after ten years, median earnings reach $114,862.
+Carnegie Mellon University's high tuition cost of $63,829 is offset by strong early career earnings.
+One year after graduation, the median salary is $88,268, exceeding the tuition cost.
+Five years after graduation, earnings increase to $105,360, and after ten years, graduates earn a median of $114,862.

 Generated from College Scorecard & IPEDS data